Berlin S-Bahn

-The Berlin S-Bahn ([ˈɛs baːn]) is a rapid transit railway system in and around Berlin, the capital city of Germany.
-It has been in operation under this name since December 1930, having been previously called the special tariff area Berliner Stadt-, Ring- und Vorortbahnen (Berlin city, orbital, and suburban railways).
-It complements the Berlin U-Bahn and is the link to many outer-Berlin areas, such as Berlin Brandenburg Airport.
-As such, the Berlin S-Bahn blends elements of a commuter rail service and a rapid transit system.
+The Berlin S-Bahn ([ˈɛs baːn]) is a hybrid rapid transit and suburban rail system in Berlin.
+The modern incarnation of the system opened in December 1930, succeeding the special fare area Berliner Stadt-, Ring- und Vorortbahnen ('Berlin city, orbital, and suburban railways').
+It complements the Berlin U-Bahn and is the primary transport link to many suburban areas, such as Berlin Brandenburg Airport.
+As such, the Berlin S-Bahn blends elements of a commuter rail service and a rapid transit system; in doing so, it lends its name to the pan-European family of S-Bahn urban transit systems.